Ten ways to cope with dementia as a family

 - Learn skills and techniques: The behavioural changes that come with Alzheimer’s disease and other dementias can be difficult to manage.
-The resources of the Home Instead CARE programme can help.
+We have resources that can help.

 - Expect change and learn to manage it: Dementias are ever-changing conditions.
 Family carers can find solace and support by sharing with others who are facing similar challenges.
 Local support groups and care professionals can help.

 - Ask for help if you’re the primary carer: Perhaps you’re the only one of your family/siblings living locally to your parent.
 Or maybe you’re the oldest child and the one expected to care for everyone.
 Maybe you’re a spouse.
-Whatever the circumstance, carers of seniors with Alzheimer’s disease and other dementias shouldn’t try to cope alone.
+Whatever the circumstance, you shouldn’t try to cope alone.

 - Tune into the main carers needs: If you’re not the main family carer, be attentive to the person who is.
 Otherwise, resentment can fester.
 Review regularly what needs to be done and how the primary carer can get some respite.